anotherjulien/MyHOME/README.md

-# MyHOME_Up
+# MyHOME
-MyHOME_Up integration for Home-Assistant
+MyHOME integration for Home-Assistant